ByteSliceHQ/deepdish/README.md

 #### Vercel helpers

-If you're using Vercel, you can omit the `BASE_URL` environment variable and use the following helpers to get the base URL based on the Vercel environment.
+If you're using Vercel, you can omit the `BASE_URL` environment variable and use the `getBaseUrl` helper instead.

 ```ts
 import { getBaseUrl } from "@deepdish/cms/vercel";
 const baseUrl = getBaseUrl();
 ```

-The `getBaseUrl` function will return the base URL based on the Vercel environment, or your local development endpoint if you're running the app locally.
-This is handy when using the Vercel preview feature.
+That helper function will return the base URL of the Vercel environment (or your local development endpoint if you're running the app locally).
+This is particularly useful when using the Vercel preview feature.

 ### Step 2: Add a deepdish.ts file